celery/celery/docs/userguide/tasks.rst

 To filter spam in comments we use `Akismet`_, the service used to filter spam in comments posted to the free weblog platform `Wordpress`.  `Akismet`_ is free for personal use, but for commercial use you need to pay.
 You have to sign up to their service to get an API key.

-To make API calls to `Akismet`_ we use the `akismet.py`_ library written by Michael Foord.
+To make API calls to `Akismet`_ we use the `akismet.py`_ library written by `Michael Foord`_.

 .. _task-example-blog-tasks: